An Numaniyah Air Base: Operations

-The An Numaniyah Project
+Renovation

-In 2004, the Coalition Provisional Authority budgeted $289 million to renovate the military base as a part of phase 1.
+In 2004, the Coalition Provisional Authority budgeted $289 million to renovate the military base as part of phase 1.
 In January 2004, work was announced to begin soon with the lowered budget of $65.4 million.
-The considered important project consisted of several renovations on existing buildings and infrastructure as it was needed for the defense of the country.
+The project was considered important for the defense of the country, consisting of several renovations on existing buildings and infrastructure.
+About 2,000 local workers were employed on the project, with the total cost amounting up to $165 million.
+Existing buildings, which were shells at the time, were refurbished with windows, electricity, and septic systems.
 On September 1, 2004, the Iraqi Flag was raised over the training base to mark its opening.
-An Numiniyah would serve as a training base for three battalions of Iraqi Intervention Force and also as the Iraqi army's 2nd Brigade headquarters.
+On September 25, 2004, training of the Civil Intervention Force commenced as part of Phase 1 with the arrival of 1,500 candidates for three 400-man public order battalions and a 60-man command and control cell.
+The three battalions operated under Iraqi Intervention Force, and An Numaniyah became headquarters of the Iraqi Army's 2nd Brigade.

+Two Iraqi Army (IA) soldiers with the 3rd Brigade, 7th Division lie in the prone position while conducting fire-team maneuvers at the An Numaniyah Training Base.

+By October 2004, the 1st and 2nd phases of the base were completed, with the third phase at 84% completion.
+Following the six-week training course of the 1st Public Order Battalion on November 11, a total of 1,091 students completed the course and graduated.
+After graduations, the students would be re-assembled in the coming days for pre-deployment training.
 On June 9, 2005, the 2nd Marine Aircraft Wing sent a Military Transition Team to help support the training of the 1st Battalion, and also help stand up to the 2nd Brigade of the 7th Iraqi Army Division.

-Downfall and Closure
+Closure

-In June 2006, the withdrawal of the US troops left behind approximately $1 million worth in equipment.
+In June 2010, US troops withdrew from An Numaniyah, leaving behind approximately $1 million worth in equipment.
 Only 2 months after the withdrawal, Iraq troops experienced food shortages and lack of supplies.
 This led to officers having to sell power generators in all but the officer's quarters.
-It was claimed that the quarters were left in disrepair so badly, many preferred to sleep outside, which was one of many factors that led to the closure of the short-lived An Numaniyah Training Base.
+According to a series of interviews, as the quarters were left in disrepair so badly, many preferred to sleep outside.
+The base's state of disarray eventually led to the closure of An Numaniyah Training Base.